fluidattacks/makes/README.md

     targets = [
       "/" # Entire project
       "/file.sh" # A file
-      "/folder" # A folder within the project
+      "/directory" # A directory within the project
     ];
   };
 }